AlexDegerman/MovieCritic/README.md

 ## 🎯 Development Highlights

 - **Full-stack architecture** with separate client/server structure
-- **RESTful API design** for scalable backend services
+- **RESTful API design** enabling scalable and maintainable backend services
-- **Responsive UI** optimized for all device sizes
+- **Responsive UI** optimized for all device sizes and performance
 - **Secure authentication flow** with JWT tokens and demo token system
-- **Database optimization** with Sequelize ORM and proper indexing
+- **Database optimization** with Sequelize ORM, migrations, and proper indexing
-- **Production deployment** with frontend and backend hosted on Render, MySQL database on Azure SQL
+- **Production deployment** with frontend and backend hosted on Render, MySQL database on Aiven
 - **Docker containerization** available for local development
-- **Cloud database migration** from Railway to Azure SQL for improved scalability
+- **Strategic cloud database migration** (Railway → Azure SQL → Aiven) for cost-effectiveness, scalability, and security
 - **CI/CD automation** via GitHub Actions for consistent build and deployment workflows
 - **Demo mode implementation** with time-limited tokens and automatic cleanup for safe public access